Forest Defenders ConferenceChiang Mai, Thailand, 2018

 We hereby RECOGNISE that:

-Environmental Defenders are critical to protecting natural ecosystems, land rights, traditional ways of living, cultural heritage, and other human rights.
-They strive tirelessly for the good of the global community.
+Environmental Defenders are critical to protecting natural ecosystems, combating climate change, protecting land rights, traditional ways of living, cultural heritage, and human rights.
 The role of the Environmental Defender is often a matter of necessity, not of choice.
 In many cases, Environmental Defenders operate without institutional support, adequate financial support, or access to technologies and political spaces.
 Indigenous Peoples’ rights are central to protecting lands, forests and water, especially the remaining biodiversity, crucial for the survival of people and planet, found in their lands and territories The role of women in protecting lands, forests and water is instrumental; yet, the negative impacts of unsustainable development on women is often disproportionate, and women defenders face specific challenges and threats, including gendered cultural norms, discrimination and gender-based violence.
 Women Environmental Defenders and other groups facing discrimination such as LGBTQ+, Indigenous Peoples, people with disabilities, and others tend to face additional challenges, and are therefore often more vulnerable to threats.
 In challenging environmental injustice, including land-grabbing, mining, pollution, deforestation, Environmental Defenders are pitted against powerful corporate entities, often in collusion with government.
 Environmental Defenders are united in their struggle to secure a healthy environment for future generations.
 In advocating their cause, Environmental Defenders commonly tread a dangerous and solitary path.
 Environmental Defenders have the right to demand redress when attacked or in any way subjected to retaliation.
 This includes in the form of compensation and legal recognition of harm committed.

 The repression and growing number of killings of Environmental Defenders and other forms of violence and intimidation.
 The vast majority of killings and other violations against Environmental Defenders are conducted with impunity: very few cases are prosecuted and even fewer result in convictions.
 The increased criminalisation of Environmental Defenders across Southeast Asia, and violations and restrictions on their freedom to exercise their rights to expression, association, freedom to move, and assembly.
 The concerted attack on independent media across the region, and, in particular, the hijacking of media by governments, corporate interests and extremist groups.
 The false stigmatisation of activists as threats to the state, anti-development agitators, criminals, separatists, terrorists, communists, and the like, e.g. accusations against Cambodian activists that they are plotting a ‘colour revolution’ The abuse of religious institutions and sentiments to drive internal conflict and/or gain control over lands and territories.
 The use of the law to attack the legitimate work of defenders through baseless allegations and SLAPP suits (Strategic Litigation Against Public Participation).
 The exploitation of conflict situations for forced relocation, land- and resource-grabbing.
 The intentional creation of conflict within and between communities in order to exploit land and natural resources.
 “Green-grabbing” and “fortress conservation” that denies the rights of Indigenous Peoples to their lands, territories, and resources and often results in the eviction of affected communities.